-There are SO many reasons to fall in love with this paleo pumpkin bread!
-It is:
+There are SO many reasons to fall in love with this gluten free pumpkin banana bread!
+Here's why:

-This cassava pumpkin bread is great for breakfast or snacking.
-It can be eaten as-is, toasted or even made into French toast.
-It's an all around great pumpkin bread that you can enjoy AND feel good about eating.
+This cassava flour pumpkin bread is great for breakfast or snacking.
+It can be eaten as-is, toasted or even made into French toast (my kids LOVE it this way).
+It's an all around great pumpkin banana bread that you can enjoy AND feel good about eating.

-To make this pumpkin loaf you'll need the following:
+To make this recipe for pumpkin banana bread you'll need the following:

 - large, ripe bananas (yellow with brown spots)